 balances[msg.sender] = NUMBER_OF_TOKENS_HERE;

 This wallet will be the ‘Owner’ of the contract, so don’t lose this wallet!
-If you don't like MetaMask, you can use Mist or MyEtherWallet instead, whichever seems to be best.
+If you don't like MetaMask, you can use Mist or MyEtherWallet instead, whichever seems best.
 I recommend using MM for simplicity, and you can always export your private key to MyEtherWallet for later usage.

 Keep note of the current Solidity version in the compiler.
 We’ll need that later to verify the contract source.